top of page

 Before submission:

-• Verify ownership percentages
+• Verify ownership percentages.

-• Confirm name spelling and identification details
+• Confirm name spelling and identification details.

-• Cross-check consistency with GIS
+• Cross-check consistency with GIS.

-• Confirm compliance with the 25% threshold rule
+• Confirm compliance with the 25% threshold rule.

-Submit and retain confirmation reference.
+Submit and retain the confirmation reference.

 Reporting Timeline